-Once a vintage pottery it retains its decorum of a relaxed and creative atmosphere
+Once a village store, then a vintage pottery it retains its decorum of a relaxed and creative atmosphere

-even though it is many years since the ancient craft was practiced here.
+even though it is many years since the busy store faded and an ancient craft was practiced here.

 New owners have transformed this beautiful old building to renewed life and warmth.